On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras

 Moreover, we consider the equivalence relation $\simeq$ on $[\MAdm(\uQ)]$, which is defined by

 \end{Def}

-We are now ready to state the main result from~\cite{CB89b} (see Section 3.8 in loc.~cit.) for the special case of a field $\Ka$ with $\kar(\Ka)\neq 2$ and the choice of $q_i(X)=X^2-1$ for all special loops $\eps_i$, adapted to our notation.
-Recall, that module category of each skewed-gentle algebra (a special class of clannish algebras) can be embedded into the representations of a clan by adding kernels and cokernels~\cite[Sec.~2.5]{CB89b}.
-Moreover, recall, that in view of Proposition~\ref{prp:Adm} we can replace the corresponding strings and bands by admissible words. \begin{Thm}[Crawley-Boevey~\cite{CB89b}] Let $\uQ$ be a skewed-gentle polarized quiver and $\Ka$ a field with $\kar(\Ka)\neq 2$.
+We are now ready to state the main result from~\cite{CB89b} (see Section 3.8 in loc.\!~cit.) for the special case of a field $\Ka$ with $\kar(\Ka)\neq 2$ and the choice of $q_i(X)=X^2-1$ for all special loops $\eps_i$, adapted to our notation.
+Recall, that the module category of each skewed-gentle algebra (a special class of clannish algebras) can be embedded into the representations of a clan by adding kernels and cokernels~\cite[Sec.~2.5]{CB89b}.
+See also the main result in~\cite{BTCB24} for a more recent reference, where clannish algebras are directly addressed.
+See also~\cite[Rem~2.6~(ii)]{BTCB24} for more context.
+Moreover, recall, that in view of Proposition~\ref{prp:Adm} we can replace the corresponding strings and bands by admissible words. \begin{Thm}[Crawley-Boevey \& Bennett-Tennenhaus~\cite{CB89b} \&~\cite{BTCB24}] Let $\uQ$ be a skewed-gentle polarized quiver and $\Ka$ a field with $\kar(\Ka)\neq 2$.
 Then $\uQ$ the map